-Ever since I paid off my debt, sold all my stuff, and started traveling the world I’ve discovered many helpful travel resources that have made life better on the road.
+Ever since I paid off my debt, sold all my stuff, started traveling the world, and started a blog, I’ve discovered many helpful travel resources that have made life better on the road.
 This page shows you my favorite websites, products, and services that I use to maximize my potential as a minimalist traveler on a budget.

 I’ll tweak and refresh this page as my travel interests evolve.
 The information here will always be fresh and I promise to give you the very best resources to make you a better traveler.
 Reach out to me if you have any questions or concerns.
 Happy travels.